nhsconnect/Digital-Child-Health/Generation/Profile.ChildHealthEvent/Extension-CareConnect-RegistrationDetails-1.md

-This extension is constrained to record the additional registration information for the Patient resource.
+This extension is constrained to represent the additional registration information for a patient.